Barber's Tales

-Barber's Tales (Filipino: Mga Kuwentong Barbero) is a 2013 Filipino drama film written, co-produced, and directed by Jun Robles Lana.
-The film stars Eugene Domingo as Marilou, a widow who is forced to take her late husband's job as community barber during the end of Marcos era.
+Barber's Tales (Filipino: Mga Kuwentong Barbero) is a 2013 Filipino drama film written, co-produced, and directed by Jun Robles Lana, based on a story concept he co-developed with Peter Ong Lim, Elmer Gatchalian, and Benedict Mique.
+Set during the end of the Marcos regime, the film stars Eugene Domingo as Marilou, a widow who is forced to take her late husband's job as a community barber.
 The film is the follow-up to Lana's film Bwakaw and second of a trilogy focused on the small-town life in the Philippines.
-The film had its world premiere and competed at the 2013 Tokyo International Film Festival, where it won the Best Actress Award for Eugene Domingo's performance.

-The film had its commercial release in the Philippines on August 13, 2014.
+The film, a competing entry, had its world premiere at the 26th Tokyo International Film Festival in Japan on October 18, 2013, where it won the Best Actress Award for Eugene Domingo's performance.
+It was later given a commercial release in the Philippines on August 13, 2014.

 Plot

-Marilou lives with her husband Jose, a barber, in a rural village during the Marcos dictatorship.
+Marilou lives with her husband, Jose, a barber, in a rural village during the Marcos dictatorship.
 After Jose dies in his sleep, Marilou plans to leave for Manila until she is dissuaded by her friends and the parish priest, Father Arturo, who laments having to travel far to have his hair cut.
 Marilou, who had been taught by Jose on how to cut hair, gains her resolve to continue her husband's business and replace him as the village barber, starting with Father Arturo's hair.
-Marilou's reputation gradually spreads, and she is called into town to cut the hair of the corrupt Mayor Bartolome, where she becomes friends with his wife Cecilia, who is constantly abused physically by her husband.
+Marilou's reputation gradually spreads, and she is called into town to cut the hair of the corrupt Mayor Bartolome, where she becomes friends with his wife, Cecilia, who is constantly abused physically by her husband.

 One night, Marilou's godson Edmond and his injured companion Renan seek shelter at Marilou's house after being wounded in an encounter with soldiers, revealing themselves to be New People's Army rebels.
 A reluctant Marilou treats Renan and seeks out his sister, a prostitute named Rosa, upon his request.
 Grateful at seeing Renan again and at Marilou for helping him escape by cutting his hair, Rosa convinces her clients to have their hair cut at Marilou's barbershop.
-Marilou tries to convince Edmond to leave the guerrillas but becomes sympathetic to their cause when Father Arturo is killed by soldiers after being falsely accused by Mayor Bartolome of being a rebel himself, which happens after the secluded Cecilia goes to him for confession.
+Marilou tries to convince Edmond to leave the guerrillas, but becomes sympathetic to their cause when soldiers kill Father Arturo after being falsely accused by Mayor Bartolome of being a rebel himself, which happens after the secluded Cecilia goes to him for confession.